alissin/little-big-tips/raycast-3D-click-detection/README.md

 }
 ```

-To keep this example simple and focused on the touch / click mechanism, we are just instantiating the weapon game object on hit position.
+_Note_: To keep this example simple and focused on the touch / click mechanism, we are just instantiating the weapon game object on hit position.
 In a real development scenario, I suggest to use a more optimized and performatic technique like [object pool](../_pattern-algorithm/object-pool).

 #### Scripts:
 [InputController.cs](./InputController.cs), [Block.cs](./Block.cs)